-CERTIFICATES

-Civic Engagement Informatics & Modeling Jewish & Israel Studies Molecular Biophysics Environmental Studies International Relations Middle Eastern Studies Social, Cultural, & Critical Theory South Asian Studies Study of Education Writing
+CERTIFICATES Civic Engagement Informatics & Modeling Jewish & Israel Studies Molecular Biophysics Environmental Studies International Relations Middle Eastern Studies Social, Cultural, & Critical Theory South Asian Studies Study of Education Writing tenure-track faculty plus two undergraduates and one graduate student.

-The University by-laws assign responsibility for the Wesleyan curriculum to faculty, and faculty have delegated routine review to the Educational Policy Committee (EPC), which is an elected, standing committee of six tenured and tenure-track faculty plus two undergraduates and one graduate student.
 The EPC meets weekly during the academic year, conducts reviews of academic departments and programs, and regularly surveys their practices (most recently regarding capstones and FYI courses, for example).

+The University by-laws assign responsibility for the Wesleyan curriculum to faculty, and faculty have delegated routine review to the Educational Policy Committee (EPC), which is an elected, standing committee of six tenured and

 The EPC has recently identified and taken actions to improve the system for pre-major advisee assignments (discussed below), the course access problem (partially resolved by requiring courses to be distributed more evenly across the time of day and day of week) and the abuse of the option of repeating courses for credit.
 It oversaw and regulated the 2008 adaptation of the teaching evaluation form to an online version.
 The EPC continues to seek to provide curricular coherence and multiple pathways through the Wesleyan course structure.
 In 2011, for example, EPC generated a proposal for minors - a traditional construct in academia but new to Wesleyan.
-The proposal was approved by the faculty, and Wesleyan's first minors have been instituted in Economics, Archaeology, and German Studies.
+The proposal was approved by the faculty, and Wesleyan's first minor has been instituted in Economics.
 Through the proactivity of the EPC, faculty governance over the academic program is nimble, responsive, decisive in addressing critical problems, and focused on long-term solutions through consultation and extensive deliberation with all potentially affected groups.